 Many Americans rely on a car to get them where they need to be.
-The average American drives an average of 14,300 miles each year, according to the Federal highway Administration.
+The average American drives an average of 12,785 miles each year, according to the Federal highway Administration.
 Each day, Americans drive about 25 miles and spend about an hour in their cars.
-All that time spent in your car can lead to ware and tare on your vehicle.
+All that time spent in your car can lead to wear and tear on your vehicle.
 If not taken care of properly, minor car issues can turn into expensive mechanic bills.
 However, by picking up good driving habits and ensuring your car receives proper maintenance, you can protect its real sale value and avoid surprise bills.

 Here are common, expensive car mistakes and how you can avoid them.

 Driving long distances while the engine is hot.

 Your car can overheat if you drive long distances on extremely hot days.
 If you push your overheated engine, you could end up with a big bill for a blown gasket head.
 The cost to replace a gasket head costs between $1,400 and $1,900 on average, according to theautomotivedude.com.
 You can avoid this expensive car mistake by watching your temperature gauge and monitoring your coolant levels.
 If you catch your engine running hot, pull over, turn off your air conditioning and blast the heater.